apalkowski/vaxcollapse/README.md

 | sequence_1 | V       | 0.0242273863404989 | 0.0140518152879344                |
 | ...        | ...     | ...                | ...                               |

-To read detailed description of the method, terms of use, and access a standalone version, please refer to the [BepiPred server website](https://services.healthtech.dtu.dk/services/BepiPred-3.0).

 #### NetMHCpan

 Prediction of pan-specific binding of peptides to MHC class I alleles.

+To read detailed description of the tool, its terms of use, and access online or standalone versions, please refer to the [NetMHCpan server website](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1).

-Use the standalone version, as the online server may produce different results format.
+For VaxCollapse use the standalone version, as the online server may produce different results format.
 Produce one results file per one allele and one peptide length.
 VaxCollapse supports only whole-protein-based input.

 An example command to produce inference results should look like the following: